arthurgriloss/Python/Machine Learning Projects/Wine Classifier/README.md

 <img src="/images/ML projects/wine1.png" height="200"> <img src="/images/ML projects/wine2.png" height="200">

 ## Motivation
-Implement some self insights about the data and explore machine learning and data science techniques to achieve an accurate wine classifier model.
+Implement some self-insights about the data and explore machine learning and data science techniques to achieve an accurate wine classifier model.

 ## Technologies Used